 2018 Mrs. D is like the 6.0, super-charged version of Mrs. D… a great white shark in murky water.
 I am a strong believer that everything happens for a reason.
 Because of my struggles, I am a stronger person.
 I am a better person.
 I am a better wife, sister, aunt, friend, teacher.
 Yeah, I said teacher… because I am a teacher.
 I will always be a teacher.

-And next year I look forward to returning to the classroom here in Georgia, in whatever fashion that may be, and continuing to fulfill my passion of educating children with special needs.
-My GA certification is already approved and ready to make a difference.
+And I look forward to returning to the classroom one day, in whatever fashion that may be, and continuing to fulfill my passion of educating children with special needs.
 I, also, look forward to my life with anxiety… because it’s part of who I am now and I’m okay with that.

 So this is my message to you: